 - 33. As stated in the First Day Declaration, the Payment Suspension was the existential threat that forced the Debtor to file for chapter 11 protections.
 First Day Declaration at ¶ 30.
 These chapter 11 protections, and the subsequent DOJ Stipulation with the United States, have afforded the Debtor with breathing room to participate in meaningful, good faith negotiations with the United States, which negotiations are integral to the Debtor's progress towards reorganization.
-However, despite good faith efforts by both the Debtor and the United States, a global settlement will not be achieved prior to the expiration of the Exclusivity Periods, and the Debtor requests this Court grant it an extension of the Exclusivity Periods so that the Debtor may continue working towards resolution of the issues with the United States. - 34.
+That said, the Settlement has not been finalized at this time, and, thus, the Debtor requests this Court grant an extension of the Exclusivity Periods, so that the Debtor may continue working towards resolution of the issues with the United States. - 34.
 As set forth above, the Debtor has expended significant time and effort since the Petition Date working in good faith with the United States to address its concerns, all while maintaining the Debtor's business operations, preserving value for the Debtor, its stakeholders, and parties in interest, and, most importantly, protecting the health and wellbeing of the patients who are being treated at their homes, hospices, and skilled nursing facilities. - 35.
-Since the Petition Date, in addition to negotiating with the United States, the Debtor has, among other things: - promptly completed and filed its schedules of assets and liabilities and statements of financial affairs;
+Since the Petition Date, in addition to negotiating with the United States, the Debtor has, among other things: - Promptly completed and filed its schedules of assets and liabilities and statements of financial affairs; - Conducted and concluded the meeting of creditors pursuant to § 341; - Obtained final approval authorizing the Debtor to pay certain prepetition wages, to maintain its insurance program and pay insurance premiums, and to continue using its prepetition cash management system; - Conducted an orderly process for filing proofs of claims;

-- conducted and concluded the meeting of creditors pursuant to § 341; - obtained final approval authorizing the Debtor to pay certain prepetition wages, to maintain its insurance program and pay insurance premiums, and to continue using its prepetition cash management system; - filed a motion to establish deadlines and procedures for filing proofs of claims; and - analyzed potential resolution of this Case, including issues related to the formulation of a plan of reorganization. - 36.
+- Obtained positive PCO Reports, noting "excellent cooperation and transparency from all of the Debtor's leadership," and that "[s]taffing appears to have remained consistent," "[n]o red flag issues [were] reported with respect to staffing, incidents, purchasing/supplies and quality of care," "[n]o financial issues were expressed," and no coverage gaps were reported since the bankruptcy filing; and - Analyzed potential resolution of this Case, including issues related to the formulation of a plan of reorganization. - 36.
 Thus, this factor supports the extension of the Exclusive Periods.
 See In re Adelphia Commc'ns Corp., 352 B.R. at 588 (viewing the good faith progress factor "as one of the more important factors" in the analysis).